eCustom-Solutions/notion-nextup/docs/design/PLANTEXT.md

 3. Worker pops next userId (FCFS by ready-time), then runs the user pipeline end-to-end.
 Per-user concurrency is 1
 4. If additional events for that user arrive while processing, set `rerunRequested=true` for that user; after finishing, requeue that user to the tail to preserve fairness
 5. All API calls pass through the Token Bucket (3 rps)
+6. After writeback, clear any lingering Queue Rank on that user’s tasks that are now in excluded statuses (best-effort, bounded batch)

 ### 6) Per-User Debounce Manager (State Machine)
 Per-user state: